MattWallingford/NeuralRadianceFieldCodebooks/README.md

 ### Create Data

 To create the Thor dataset to train the model first install ProcThor.
 Instructions for installing ProcThor can be found here: https://github.com/allenai/procthor.
-Once ProcThor has been installed run ThorWalkthrough.py.
+Once ProcThor has been installed run `python ThorWalkthrough.py`.

 ### Training